 The answers to these questions are very vital to consider him as a probable person to select as your commercial contractor.

-Also with the social media coming to your aid, search for his business on social media and find out what their past customers have said about the contractor and if so how many positive reviews he has received for his business.
-Pay special attention to the critical or negative reviews and consider them carefully.
+Also, with the social media coming to your aid, search for his business on social media and find out what their past customers have said about the contractor and, if so, how many positive reviews he has received for his business.
+Please pay special attention to the critical or negative reviews and consider them carefully.

-Also, have interactions with those persons with whom the person you are considering has business transactions and find out how good he is in finance management, and people management which is very vital for the success fo the project.
+Also, have interactions with those persons with whom the person you are considering has business transactions and find out how good he is in finance management and people management, which is vital for the project’s success.
 You can talk with people like design showrooms, owners of tile shops, home improvement centers, and so on.